Protesters Call for Hong Kong's Leader to Step Down

 Read More: Hong Kong Was My Refuge, Now Its Freedom Is at Stake

+The city’s subway stations were packed Sunday with black-clad demonstrators heading to Victoria Park, the traditional staging ground for protests.
+One subway station near the park was overwhelmed by the numbers of people who had arrived to march and had to be shut down.

-Sunday’s march is from Victoria Park, a traditional staging ground for protests, to the Central Government Offices in the Admiralty neighborhood three kilometers away.
+The route of the march leads from the park to the Central Government Offices in the Admiralty neighborhood three kilometers away.
 Admiralty is also home to the headquarters of the People Liberation’s Army and the legislature.

+At subway exits around park, demonstrators handed out signs that read “Students didn’t riot” and demanding that police be held to account for what they saw a heavy-handed response to earlier protests.

 For a generation of young Hongkongers, who view themselves as culturally distinct from mainland Chinese, the extradition bill is a serious threat to the freedoms they were born with.
 They are facing off against a Beijing-backed leader who does not want to be seen bowing to opposition, and who is supported by an authoritarian superpower that has crushed all forms of dissent at home with widespread censorship, internment of religious minorities in concentration camps, and the arbitrary detention of political activists, journalists and lawyers.

-Read More: Hong Kong Is on the Frontlines of a Global Battle For Freedom
+Read More: Hong Kong Is on the Frontlines of a Global Battle for Freedom

 The breadth of opposition to the bill is remarkable.
 The business community, the legal sector and foreign governments have all spoken out against it.
 Teenage students, professionals and stay-at-home moms alike turned out for a march last Sunday, where protesters called for the scrapping of the bill and Lam’s resignation as they choked the city’s main streets.
-Organizers claim over a million people were in attendance, a huge turnout for in a city of seven million.
+Organizers claim over a million people were in attendance—a huge turnout in a city of seven million.

-A further protest took place outside the city’s legislature by Wednesday morning, forcing the postponement of discussion of the bill.
+A further protest took place outside the city’s legislature Wednesday morning, forcing the postponement of discussion of the bill.
 Protests turned violent late in the afternoon, when the police began deploying tear gas and rubber bullets to disperse the crowds.
 Eighty-one people were injured in the clashes.

+—With reporting by Kamakshi Ayyar, Laignee Barron, Aria Hangyu Chen and Feliz Solomon / Hong Kong